opendefensecloud/artifact-conduit/docs/developer-guide/adrs/001-ARC-Architecture.md

 - `arcctl`: Command line utility to interact with the ARC API.
 - `Order`: Represents an order of one or more artifacts.
 Even ordering artifacts that may exist in the future can be reference here using semver expressions for example.
-- `OrderFragment`: Represents a single artifact order which is part of an `Order`.
+- `OrderArtifactWorkflow`: Represents a single artifact order which is part of an `Order`.
 - `OrderTypeDefinition`: Defines rules and defaults for a specific order type like 'OCI'.
 References a certain workflow to use for that type.
 - `Endpoint`: General term for source or destination.
 Can be a source or destination for artifacts.
 Includes optional credentials to access it.
 - `WorkflowTemplate`: Argo Workflows, see <https://argo-workflows.readthedocs.io/en/latest/fields/#workflowtemplate>
 - `Workflow`: Argo Workflows, see <https://argo-workflows.readthedocs.io/en/latest/fields/#workflow>
 - `ARC API Server`: A Kubernetes Extension API Server which handles storage of ARC API
-- `Order Controller`: A Kubernetes Controller which reconciles `Orders`, splits up `Order` resources into `OrderFragment` Resources, creates `Workflow` resources for necessary workload
+- `Order Controller`: A Kubernetes Controller which reconciles `Orders`, splits up `Order` resources into `OrderArtifactWorkflow` Resources, creates `Workflow` resources for necessary workload
 - `ArtifactType`: Specifies the processing rules and workflow templates for artifact types (e.g. `oci`, `helm`).

 ## Considered Options